teracyhq/blog/source/_posts/2016-12-20-teracy-dev-the-only-truly-universal-productive-development-platform-with-docker-on-macos-linux-and-windows.markdown

 - Native Docker applications offered by Docker:
   + Slow on Mac: https://github.com/docker/for-mac/issues/77
-  + Window 10 with recent latest build only is supported
+  + Only recent latest versions of Window 10 ("Build 10586 or later") are supported
   + Slow on Windows: https://github.com/docker/for-win/issues/188